krishnan-Rama/transpipeline_containerised/README.md

 # transpipeline
 A SLURM pipeline for transcriptome quality assessment, pre-processing, _de novo_ assembly, and annotation.

-## Master Pipeline Overview

-This master pipeline `master_transcript_pipeline.sh` serves as a comprehensive workflow for transcriptome processing, from the initial transfer of raw data to the extraction of annotations.
-The script is organized into multiple steps, each encompassing a specific procedure in the pipeline.
-These procedures include data quality checks, trimming, taxonomic classification, assembly, annotation, and evaluation.

 ## Installation

 1. Install the transpipeline code into your HPC cluster directory in which you will be performing the assembly: